Archdiocese of Quebec: British rule

 Under British rule, the peoples of Québec were discriminated against in respect of their Catholic faith and their language.
 Any person in the Empire wanting to take a position had to take the Test Oath which denounced their faith.
 Because almost all the colonists were French-speaking Catholics, the Test Oath prevented the local population from participating in local politics.
-However, in 1774, the British Parliament passed the Quebec Act that allowed Québec to restore the use of French customary law ("Coutume de Paris") in private matters alongside the British common law system, and allowed the Church to collect tithes on Roman Catholics businesses and property.
+However, in 1774, the British Parliament passed the Quebec Act that allowed Québec to restore the use of French customary law ("Coutume de Paris") in private matters alongside the British common law system, and allowed the Church to collect tithes on the businesses and property of Catholics.
 In 1819, the diocese was elevated to an archdiocese.
 By 1840, political leaders formally recognized the Church.
 The Archdiocese of Québec was split into new dioceses as the population increased.

 Today

 It lost large pieces of its territory with the formation of the Dioceses of Halifax and Kingston in 1817, the Diocese of Charlottetown in 1829, the Diocese of St. Boniface in 1844 and the Diocese of Montréal in 1852.

 It is common, but not inherent to the title, for the Archbishops of Québec to either be named to the cardinalate while serving or when transferred to a larger archdiocese or to a post in the Roman Curia.

+On 17 September 2024, Pope Francis appointed Archbishop Jean-Marc Aveline as the Holy See’s special envoy for the Archdiocese of Quebec’s 350th anniversary celebrations on September 20–22.

 Primate of Canada

-Since 24 January 1956, the Archbishop of Québec has the ceremonial title of Primate of Canada; the title was given to the reigning Archbishop of Québec by Pope Pius XII.
+Since 24 January 1956, the Archbishop of Quebec has the ceremonial title of Primate of Canada; the title was given to the reigning Archbishop of Quebec by Pope Pius XII.